markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 ![big background](./assets/lesson-6/300-big-background.png)

-Welcome back, Tony!
+Welcome back, Aaron!
 Now size him and his fellow trainers down using the `background-size` property.

 We still need to do something about the text, though.
 At the end of the hover animation, the text will be positioned in the bottom-left corner.
 We could use absolute positioning to accomplish this, or we could use our new friend flexbox.
 Let's try flexbox.
 Add the following declarations to your `.trainer-img` CSS rule: